Konservat-Lagerstätte Menat: Geology

-The Konservat-Lagerstätte Menat is known from three more recently excavated sites that these being the main source of more recent geological descriptions.
-The more well-known and oldest bed, referred to as "Menat 1", is located on the eastern region of the maar lake that was preserved at the site.
+The Konservat-Lagerstätte Menat is known from three more recently excavated sites which are the main source of more recent geological descriptions.
+The more well-known and oldest bed, referred to as "Menat 1", is located on the eastern region of the maar lake which was preserved at the site.
 Menat 1 has a total thickness of 5.82 m and is made up of nine greyish to white silicified claystone beds which range in thickness from 3-20 cm.
-The upper clay beds are weathered at the top, fossils are still present in these beds though the preservation is worse than in the silicified beds.
+The upper clay beds are weathered at the top.
+Fossils are still present in these beds, but the preservation is worse than in the silicified beds.
 During excavations that took place in 2013 and 2014, a second site referred to as "Menat 2" was first worked on.
-This site is located near the eastern entrance to the nearby village of Menat and has a thickness of 6 m.
-Similar to the first site, the upper clay beds were weathered though the clay differs more throughout the site.
+This site is located near the eastern entrance to the village of Menat and has a thickness of 6 m.
+Similar to the first site, the upper clay beds were weathered, but the clay differs more throughout the site.
 Based on the differences in lithology under these weather beds, Menat 2 has been split into three intervals being A,B, and C.